TheRealNeathed/EverExploreScrapers/README.md

 For a video on how these scrapers work, please visit the main website and go to the About page.

+Judges and valued customers, make sure to especially check out the TREKscraper python file!

 Credits to the BeautifulSoup, Selenium, and Pandas libraries for helping us create the scrapers.